 They took that opportunity and started pursuing an app that could be applied to the half-trillion dollar adventure travel space, and the idea for Shred was born.

 Nearly 70 adventure businesses in six different states have already partnered for the support initiative with more being added every day.
+Click here to see the steps of business registration in Australia.

 —AnneMarie Knepper-Sjoblom ’05, Lundquist College Communications